 Most UK employers are aware of the requirement to conduct a right to work check on every new recruit, but follow-up checks on existing staff can often get overlooked or forgotten altogether in the day-to-day running of an organisation.
+The rules are however clear: for employees with time-limited work permission, follow-up checks must be performed before their authorisation expires.

 When are follow-up right to work checks required?

 Under the UK’s illegal working regime, and its strict rules and requirements, all employers must carry out prescribed right to works check on every new recruit, regardless of an individual’s colour, ethnicity or nationality — although an employer’s responsibilities in this regard do not end there.
-This is because, in respect of any employee with a time-limited right to work in the UK, a second and possibly subsequent checks may still be needed.
-A follow-up check is designed to prevent migrant workers from overstaying their lawful immigration permission and should occur when any previous permission comes to an end.
+This is because, in respect of any employee with a time-limited right to work in the UK, further checks may still be needed.

-In the event that an employer is found to be employing a person who is disqualified from working in the UK by reason of their immigration status, the initial right to work check will enable an employer to establish a statutory excuse against liability for a civil penalty of up to £20,000 per worker.
+In the event that an employer is found to be employing a person who is disqualified from working in the UK by reason of their immigration status, the initial right to work check will enable an employer to establish a statutory excuse against liability for a civil penalty fine per breach.
 The second check will enable the employer to maintain that excuse, where necessary.
 This is because the employer will be aware, from the first right to work check, whether an employee has a continuous or time-limited right to work in the UK.
 If the right is time-limited, the employer must re-check that individual’s immigration status to ensure that they have an ongoing right to work and have since been granted further leave.

 Taken together, initial right to work checks on new recruits, and follow-up checks on existing employees, help to ensure that those without lawful immigration status are unable to undertake work in the UK.
 The ability to work illegally is one of the key drivers of illegal migration, allowing unscrupulous employers to undercut compliant businesses and leaving migrant workers vulnerable to exploitation.
 As such, there are strict laws in place to help prevent illegal working, penalising employers who fail to meet their legal responsibilities.